-This story begins with was once one of the worst rated schools in the entire United States, a school so bad, that nothing helped.
+This story begins with was once one of the worst rated schools in the entire United States, New Dorp, a school so bad that nothing helped.
 Four out of ten students dropped out, making it one of the lowest performing high schools in the nation.
-Nothing seemed to help, not replacing staff, focusing on specific subjects, not flashy educational technology, leaving them at a total loss as to why.
-Grasping at straws, some even tried to blame it on the low income, primarily multi-racial student body, but no one identified the problem.
+Nothing seemed to help, not replacing staff, focusing on specific subjects or even flashy educational technology, leaving them at a total loss as to why.
+Grasping at straws, some even tried to blame it on the low income, primarily multi-racial student body, but no one successfully identified the problem.

-The student body of the school has remained the same, roughly 40% are poor, 33% are Hispanic, and 12% are black.
-But, a far greater proportion of students who enter New Dorp as freshmen today, will leave wearing a cap and gown.
-In the spring of 2013, the graduation rate is expected to hit 80%, an absolutely staggering improvement over the 63% figure that prevailed before the writing revolution began.
-New Dorp, once the black sheep of learning, is now being held up nationally, and internationally, as a tremendously successful school model.
+The student body of the school has remained the same, roughly 40% are poor, 33% are Hispanic and 12% are black.
+But, a far greater proportion of students who enter New Dorp as freshmen today will leave wearing a cap and gown.
+In the spring of 2013, the graduation rate was expected to hit 80%, an absolutely staggering improvement over the 63% figure that prevailed before the writing revolution began.
+New Dorp, once the black sheep of learning, is now being held up nationally and internationally as a tremendously successful school model.